que-rb/que/README.md

-# Experimental Branch

-*This branch is reworking the worker/polling system that is already in place on master.
-It introduces a single 'locker' thread in each process that is responsible for locking jobs through both LISTEN/NOTIFY and batch polling, then passing them to worker threads for processing.
-Feedback is welcome, but please don't use this branch for anything serious yet.*

-Advantages expected from this architecture are:

-* Advisory locks can be held by the locker thread alone, so individual workers no longer need to monopolize their own connections while working jobs.
-This means that each Ruby process can use many fewer Postgres connections.
-It should also let us make better use of tools like PgBouncer.

-* Using the recursive CTE to poll for jobs is an O(n) operation, where n is the number of high-priority jobs that are currently locked by another worker.
-This slows things down at high concurrency, and may be why it's been difficult for Que to break past the mark of 10,000 jobs queued and dequeued per second.
-While the old worker system only polled for jobs one at a time, Locker threads can poll for jobs in batches, breaking down this bottleneck somewhat.

-* With LISTEN/NOTIFY, jobs that are queued can be picked up and worked immediately, even by worker pools in other processes.
-This removes the need for the `rake que:work` task to spam the database with polling queries on a tight loop in order to pick up new work quickly.
-For worker pools in web processes it also removes the need for ORM-specific hacks to wake up workers when transactions commit.
-Finally, actively distributing jobs to Ruby processes should allow for more efficient locking than the polling query is able to provide at high concurrencies.

-The regular README follows.

 # Que

 **TL;DR: Que is a high-performance alternative to DelayedJob or QueueClassic that improves the reliability of your application by protecting your jobs with the same [ACID guarantees](https://en.wikipedia.org/wiki/ACID) as the rest of your data.**